Conserved and non-conserved Noether currents from the quantum effective action: Conclusions

 In the present paper we have focused entirely on (quantum) field theory.
 However, in light of our findings it might also be interesting to revisit actions for particles (or strings or branes), and to investigate wether and how contributions to the shear current, Weyl current and spin current would arise from variations in geometry there.

 On the example of a scalar field theory with non-minimal coupling to gravity we have shown that all components of the hypermomentum tensor can be non-vanishing.
 However, they are proportional to gradients and might therefore vanish in many equilibrium situations.
 We believe that quantum fluctuations indeed induce typically a non-vanishing shear and dilatation current in non-equilibrium situations.

-This point can be investigated further, for example with the functional renormalization group \cite{Wilson:1971bg, Wegner:1972ih, Polchinski:1983gv, Wetterich:1992yh}, and we plan to do so.
+The influence of quantum and statistical fluctuations on the non-equilibrium currents can be investigated further, for example with the functional renormalization group \cite{Wilson:1971bg, Wegner:1972ih, Polchinski:1983gv, Wetterich:1992yh}, and we plan to do so.